Evebarr20/CSCD429Homework3/README.md

-# CSCD429Homework3
+# K-means Clustering Algorithm
-## Data Description: The dataset synthetic_control_data.txt contains 600 examples of control chart
-time series data.
+## Data Description:
+The dataset synthetic_control_data.txt contains 600 examples of control chart time series data.
 The data is stored in an ASCII file, 600 rows, 60 columns, with a single chart per line.
 There are six different classes of control charts: o Normal o Cyclic